antvis/mcp-server-chart/README.md

-# mcp-server-chart MCP Server
+# MCP Server Chart

-A Model Context Protocol server for generating charts using @antvis.
+A Model Context Protocol server for generating charts using antvis[https://github.com/antvis/mcp-server-chart].

 This is a TypeScript-based MCP server that provides chart generation capabilities.
 It allows you to create various types of charts through MCP tools.